Daode jing: The Taoist Saint

 He does not make himself seen,

-therefore he is bright;
+therefore he is luminous;

 he does not make himself right,